trubavuong/react-hook-use-async/README.md

 Let me show you two common use cases:

--   **Data fetching** - Data should be fetched on the component gets mounted and inputs change, such as apply filters using form.
+-   **Data fetching** - Data should be fetched on the component gets mounted and inputs changes, such as apply filters using form.
 You also want to put a `Fetch` button to let you fetch data on-demand whenever you want.
 In this case, you must use `useAsync()` hook.
 -   **Click-to-action-button** - You don't want any automatic mechanism.
 You want to click a button to do something, such as follow a person, or you want to refetch data after you delete a data item.
 In this case, you must use `useAsyncOnDemand()` hook.

 ### Why I got infinite re-fetch loop when using useAsync() hook?

-Be sure `inputs` don't change in every render.
+Be sure `inputs` doesn't change in every render.
 Understand by examples:

 ```jsx
 function Example({ id }) {